AKolodeev/redux-promising-modals/README.md

 If the type is SHIFT_MODAL_WINDOW or POP_MODAL_WINDOW the Promise will be resolved and the result will be granted.
 CLEAR_MODAL_WINDOWS resolves all Promises.

-`pushModalWindow(modalType, modalProps)` - adds a modal of type modalType (expects a String type but this is not necessary)  with modalProps (could be anything) in the end of modals array.
+`pushModalWindow(modalTypes, modalProps)` - adds modal of type modalType (expects a String type but this is not necessary)  with modalProps (could be anything) in the end of modals array. `modalTypes` and `modalProps` can be either an array or a single element (see Code Example).
-`insertModalWindow(modalType, modalProps)` - adds a modal in the beginning of modals array.
+`insertModalWindow(modalTypes, modalProps)` - adds a modal in the beginning of modals array.
 `popModalWindow(values)` - removes the last window from modals array.
 `shiftModalWindow(values)` - remove the first (current) window from modals array.
 `clearModalWindows()` - clears modals array.
+`nextModalWindow()` - replaces current window by the next.
+`prevModalWindow()` - replaces current window by the previous one.

 `modalsReducer` - a reducer for modals (keep modals types and props in an array).